A unifying approach to tropicalization: Rational points

 The following properties can be shown by similar arguments as used to prove the analogous statements for rings and schemes in \cite{Lorscheid-Salgado14}.
-Since the adaptation of these arguments requires some slight modifications, we provide a proof.
+Since the adaptation of these arguments require some slight modifications, we provide a proof.

-\begin{lemma} Let $k$ be an ordered blueprint and $T$ a global ordered blue $k$-algebra with topology. \begin{enumerate} \item Let $B$ be an ordered blue $k$-algebra.
-Then the affine topology for $h_B(T)$ is functorial in both $B$ and $T$. \item Let $X=\Spec B$ be an affine ordered blue $k$-scheme where $B=\Gamma X$ is global.
-Then the fine topology and the affine topology for $X(B)=h_B(T)$ coincide. \item Let $X$ be an ordered blue $k$-schemes.
+\begin{lemma} Let $k$ be an ordered blueprint and $T$ an ordered blue $k$-algebra with topology. \begin{enumerate} \item Let $B$ be an ordered blue $k$-algebra.
+Then the affine topology for $h_B(T)$ is functorial in both $B$ and $T$. \item Let $X=\Spec B$ be an affine ordered blue $k$-scheme.
+Then the fine topology and the affine topology for $X(T)=h_B(T)$ coincide. \item Let $X$ be an ordered blue $k$-scheme.
 Then the fine topology for $X(T)$ is functorial in both $X$ and $T$. \end{enumerate} \end{lemma}

 \begin{proof} We begin with \eqref{functorial1}.
 Since the topology of $h_B(T)$ is generated by open subsets of the form

 with $a\in B$ and $V\subset T$ open, it suffices to verify that the inverse images of such open subsets are open to verify the continuity of the maps in question.